 Plus, history graduates enjoy higher median salaries than all other grads of the liberal arts and humanities.
 And the public's interest in history is a major economic driver.
 Look at these stats:

 - About 10 years after graduation, the median salary for history majors in the U.S. is $71,000, and the highest-earning history grads make over $149,000.

-- According to the National Travel and Tourism Office, culture and heritage activities—such as visits to national monuments, museums, art galleries, and historical locations—are among the most popular things to do in the U.S. by international tourists, behind only shopping and general sightseeing.
+- Culture and heritage activities, such as visits to national monuments, museums, art galleries, and historical locations have traditionally been among the most popular activities for international tourists, behind only shopping and general sightseeing.

 So history isn't just a fun intellectual pursuit.
 It also provides many avenues for making a good living while contributing something positive to society.
 Here are seven of the most popular areas you can go into with a history education: